 Gunilla Heilborn is a choreographer and film maker based in Stockholm, producing and touring nationally and internationally.

 After studies at the Tamalpa Institute in San Francisco, USA and the program of choreography at the University of Dance in Stockholm 95-98 she has created performances and movies with great success for both adult and children audiences.
-Heilborn’s unique way of combining text, motion, video and images, always spiced with humour and a cool irony, has given her an indisputable position as one of Sweden’s most interesting performance and film artists.
+Heilborn’s unique way of combining text, motion, video and images, always spiced with humour, has given her an indisputable position as one of Sweden’s most interesting performance and film artists.

-Her films include The Lodge, nominated for Best Screen Choreography at Dance Screen Brighton 2005 and nominated for the Swedish Guldbagge Award for best short film in Sweden 2005 and Rewind, nominated for best short film at the Guldbagge Awards in Sweden, 2003.
+Gunilla Heilborn is also a film maker.
 Her film, What you do, created together with Mårten Nilsson and Kim Hiorthøy, was awarded the Guldbagge Award for best short film in Sweden in 2007.
-Her latest film This is Alaska was awarded Best International Short Fiction Film at Expresión en Córto, Mexico in 2010.
+Her film This is Alaska was awarded Best International Short Fiction Film at Expresión en Córto, Mexico in 2010.